 It was my daughter Maci's inability to digest wheat that started me on a journey learning about fermentation.
 Our bread was transformed when made with a sourdough culture.
 Sourdough bread is hands-down my most satisfying food to make.
 It is glorious to take a loaf from the oven and know that it will nourish my family.
 The fermentation, partly from lactobacillus, also allows for a bread that is lower on the glycemic index, thus making it better for those with blood sugar issues.
 The fermentation also helps restore the functioning of the digestive tract resulting in proper assimilation and elimination.
 It is also one of the most delicious cultured foods.

 There are two ways to make kefir soda, which is a slightly different process than making water kefir using water kefir crystals.
 The difference is in the culture you use.
-Kefir soda can be made using either kefir powder packages (we recommend this one by Cultures for Health) or using kefir whey from milk kefir.
+Kefir soda can be made using either kefir powder packages or by using kefir whey from milk kefir.
 The special probiotic yeasts and beneficial bacteria in kefir soda consume the sugar in the juice and they produce probiotics, new enzymes, and vitamins, and help repopulate your gut flora.
 It's so delicious and so easy to make.
 Once you make your first bottle, the next one only takes less than a day.
 I made dozens of bottles on one package culture and I love it, especially in the summertime.

 Miso is a salty paste made from fermented beans (usually soybeans) but it can be made with chickpeas or other beans.
 I like to buy my miso at stores since it takes at least 3 months to make.
 Miso gets better with age and won't turn rancid or spoil.
 I keep mine in the refrigerator and it seems to get better tasting the longer I have it.
 Some miso can even be over ten years old!